 Participation Rate: Refers to the percentage of the Grade 4 population that participated in the MDI survey this year.
+In 2020/21, due to the global pandemic and in response to requests from school districts, boards and/or associations, the MDI was administered to a small percentage of children at home or in remote settings.

-Gender Identity: Children are asked to describe themselves as "Boy," "Girl" or "In another way."
+Gender Identity: Children are asked to describe their gender as "Boy," "Girl" or "In another way."
 Children may choose not to answer the question at all.
 Children are able to select more than one response and therefore, in some cases, percentages may not add to 100%.
 Data are suppressed where fewer than 5 children selected the response.